ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 3.14626
 ```

 Here we compute the square-roots of 2 and 3, then add these results using the dyadic verb `+`.
-However, we can write expressions such as these more easily and idiomatically using J's fundamentental data structure: the array.
+However, we can write expressions such as these more easily and idiomatically using J's fundamental data structure: the array.

 ## Array building and reduction